Application for Individual Membership

-- Have passed the Joint Insolvency Examination (JIE) set by the Joint Insolvency Examination Board (JIEB) and in the last three years have more than 600 hours’ higher insolvency administration experience; or
+- Have passed the Joint Insolvency Examination (JIE) set by the Joint Insolvency Examination Board (JIEB); or

-- Have passed the IPA Certificate of Proficiency in Insolvency examination (CPI) or Certificate of Proficiency in Personal Insolvency (CPPI) set by the IPA and in the last three years have more than 1800 hours’ insolvency experience, of which more than 1200 hours is higher experience; or
+- Have passed the IPA Certificate of Proficiency in Insolvency examination (CPI) or Certificate of Proficiency in Personal Insolvency (CPPI) and have two years’ experience in insolvency or insolvency-related work; or

 - Hold a current licence to act as an Insolvency Practitioner (IP) from another recognised professional body (RPB) or the Secretary of State; or

-- Be an official receiver or equivalent grade in HM Government’s Insolvency Service.
+- Be an official receiver or equivalent grade in HM Government’s Insolvency Service; or

 - If you also intend to apply for an IPA licence to act as an IP, you can apply in parallel using this form.